Quilt As Desired? Help…

 You can view the services I offer under the Quilt Info tab on the menu as well as request an estimate.
 I would love to discuss your next quilt project with you in person or over the phone.

 I hope this gives you a better idea of the options available to you the next time you read the dreaded words “quilt as desired”!
 If I can answer any questions please send them to me here.
-For an estimate please fill out this form and I’ll be happy to contact you an estimate based on the info submitted.
+For an estimate please fill out this form and I’ll be get an estimate to you ASAP.